artefactory/streamlit_prophet/README.md

 ### Install package
-Install the package from PyPi:
+Install the package from PyPi (it should take a few minutes):
 ```bash
 pip install -U streamlit_prophet
 ```